rust-lang/rfcs/text/0000-cortex-m-targets.md

 - [x] **Standard crates**.
 Cross compiling these crates is relatively easy now that the Rust repository has a Cargo based build system.
 However, the user still has to manually package the compiled crates in a "sysroot" and then manage a sysroot (e.g. recompile it when they update their nightly compiler) for each Cortex-M target they want to work with.
-Once the `rust-core` component is available, users will be able to use tools like `rustup` to easily manage several sysroots across the different Rust channels.
+Once the `rust-std` component is available, users will be able to use tools like `rustup` to easily manage several sysroots across the different Rust channels.
 - [x] `compiler-rt`.
 Cross compiling `compiler-rt` is (slightly) annoying as its build system requires having `cmake` and `llvm-config` installed.
-The `rust-core` component will ship with a pre-compiled `libcompiler-rt.a` library.
+The `rust-std` component will ship with a pre-compiled `libcompiler-rt.a` library.
 - [ ] **Cross linker**.
 Automatic installation of toolchains or SDKs is out of scope for this RFC as the ideal solution must be general enough to support other targets like Android and iOS.